Ptujec/LaunchBar/Todoist-Inbox/README.md

 The basic idea is very simple. **You select the action in LaunchBar (or the app), hit space, type a few words, hit return, it's in your inbox.** That's it.
 This is the main purpose.
 Hence the name.

-However, as I enjoyed adding things to Todoist that way, I added a few more optional features.
+However, as I enjoyed adding things to Todoist that way, I added a few more features:

 <img src="03.png" width="600"/>